Dereckt23/Road_to_DevOps/Web_Servers/challenge/README.md

 Now lets change the rules of the game a little bit!
-Inside the container open the following config file: /etc/nginx/nginx.conf.
+Inside the container open the following config file: '/etc/nginx/nginx.conf'.
-Then change the value of  this variable worker_connections 1024 to worker_connections 5000 in order to increase the number of connections that a process can handle simultaneously.
+Then change the value of  this variable 'worker_connections 1024' to 'worker_connections 5000' in order to increase the number of connections that a process can handle simultaneously.
 Lets check how the graphics behave now.

 <img width="975" height="374" alt="image" src="https://github.com/user-attachments/assets/9085f0f6-43f9-4a95-b367-5c45c885722d" />